leblancfg/autocrop/docs/index.md

 ## What this docs draft changes

-This is a proposed v2 documentation direction:
+This is a proposed documentation refresh:

 - keep the package practical and small
 - use a restrained blue-over-grey identity, parallel to pi-fusion without copying its green accent
 - separate install, CLI, and API documentation instead of putting everything in the README
 - make pipeable shell workflows first-class in the docs
-- add v2 migration notes before behavior-changing PRs land
+- add migration notes before behavior-changing PRs land

 ## Documentation map

 - [Quickstart]({{ '/quickstart/' | relative_url }}) covers installation and the shortest working examples.
 - [CLI]({{ '/cli/' | relative_url }}) covers file, directory, and shell-composed workflows.
 - [API]({{ '/api/' | relative_url }}) covers `Cropper` and return values.
-- [v2 notes]({{ '/v2/' | relative_url }}) tracks proposed breaking changes.
+- [Migration path]({{ '/migration/' | relative_url }}) tracks proposed breaking changes.